 The Ski Industry in the State.
-Colorado Ski Country USA (CSCUSA), is the not-for-profit trade association representing 22 of Colorado's 32 ski and snowboard resorts.
+Colorado Ski Country USA (CSCUSA), is the not-for-profit trade association representing 22 of Colorado's 32 ski and snowboard resorts, and considered the global voice of the Colorado ski industry.
 Among the areas not included in CSCUSA's statistics are Vail Resorts and its four ski areas: Vail, Beaver Creek, Keystone, and Breckenridge.
-On June 22, 2021, CSCUSA reported that skier visits for the 2020-21 ski season increased by 7.6 percent over the pandemic-truncated 2019-20 season but trailed the five-year visitor average by 3.7 percent for its 22-member ski resorts.
-Total statewide skier visits are estimated to reach approximately 12 million for Colorado's 32 ski and snowboard resorts.
+On June 9, 2022, CSCUSA reported that skier visits for the 2021-22 ski season increased by 14 percent at its 22-member ski resorts.
+CSCUSA projected a new statewide skier visitation record, edging out the previous record of 13.8 million visits in 2018-19 by a few hundred thousand.
+Skier visits during the 2020-21 season totaled 12 million.